• English

 Check the program and choose what you would like to see.
 I really enjoyed the troupes’ competition called Concurso de Comparsas.
 Even though it was cold and very long, some troupes were really impressive!

-I also really liked the election of the Queen for kids called Gala de la Reina Infantil.
-But that one was really busy!
-Lots of locals are coming to support the kids.
-So be prepared to stand unless you are coming extra early to grab a seat.
+Gala de la Reina Infantil.
+But it was really busy!
+Lots of locals come to support their kids.
+So be prepared to stand unless you come extra early and can grab a seat.
 I was lucky that when we arrived it started to rain for 5 minutes and everybody ran away!
-So I stayed under my umbrella and grabbed a seat.
+So I stayed under my umbrella and secured a seat.
 The rain didn’t come back.
-And I could enjoy the show comfortably sitting!
+And I could enjoy the show sitting comfortably!

 We saw other events as we went to Las Palmas almost every day but those 2 were definitely the nicest ones during our week there!